 In some instances, however, foreign material can be introduced and can accumulate in the sumps or within the plate/fin reboilers themselves.
-In these cases, the foreign material is inert but must be removed as it can cause localized dead end or dry boiling and subsequent hazards.
+In these cases, the foreign material is inert but shall be removed as it can cause localized dead end or dry boiling and subsequent hazards.

-7.7.1 Foreign Material Due to Plant Construction
+7.7.1 Foreign material due to plant construction

 Plant construction is to be undertaken under the most stringent supervision to ensure that no foreign material enters the plant during construction.
-This is ensured with the use of cleaned and degreased pipe, as well as by taking special care to prevent ingress of foreign matter during storage and construction.
+This is ensured with the use of cleaned and degreased pipe, as well as by taking care to prevent ingress of foreign matter during storage and construction.
 During plant commissioning, the piping is to be "blown through" to ensure any construction materials are removed from the process prior to startup.
 This removes any particulate such as aluminum or stainless steel shavings, aluminum oxide, rust, and welding slag.

-7.7.2 Foreign Material Due to Plant Operations
+7.7.2 Foreign material due to plant operations

-During the operation of the air separation plant, the following foreign materials can be generated or introduced into the plant.
+During the operation of the ASU, the following foreign materials can be generated or introduced into the plant.
 These cannot be removed by routine deriming of the plant.

-7.7.2.1 Adsorbent Dust
+7.7.2.1 Adsorbent dust

 Adsorbent dust can be generated in the FEP adsorber vessels, regenerators, or in the cryogenic liquid or gas phase adsorbers.
-The dust is released by inadequate dust filtration or bypassing of the dust filter at its seals.
+Through boiling and circulation, this dust can pass through the fins of the reboiler core, block individual passages, and lead to dead end boiling.
 In all cases, dust eventually accumulates in the LOX sump.
-Through boiling and circulation, this dust can pass through the fins of the reboiler core, block individual passages, and lead to dead end boiling.
+Dust generation or migration downstream can be prevented by specific design of the adsorber system or by incorporating a filter.

-7.7.2.2 Oil Contamination
+7.7.2.2 Oil contamination

 Oil contamination is possible whenever oil-lubricated machinery is used as process equipment.
 Examples are cryogenic turbines with loss of seal gas or bearing failure.
 Such contamination also can occur with oil-lubricated expansion engines.
-Any contamination from liquid pumps is unlikely.

-Oil migrating from this type of equipment certainly contaminates the cold end of the plant (exchangers) adjacent to the equipment in question and usually deposits at that point.
+Oil migrating from this type of equipment can contaminate the cold end of the plant equipment adjacent to the equipment in question and usually deposits at that point.

-Progressive operation, however, allows movement of this oil to other parts of the process and possible accumulation in the LOX sump.
+Continued operation, however, allows movement of this oil to other parts of the process and possible accumulation in the LOX sump.
 Shutting down the plant or deriming can cause the oil/grease to become fluid and can move it to other parts of the process.
 Removal of this contaminant is therefore critical and can involve the use of solvents.
 The plant manufacturer or supplier shall be consulted if this becomes necessary (see 7.7.5).